fluentlabs-xyz/tech-book/src/rwasm/technology.md

 # Technology

 rWASM is based on WASMi's IR developed by [Parity Tech](https://github.com/wasmi-labs/wasmi) and now under Robin Freyler's ownership.
-We decided to choose the WASMi virtual machine because its IR is fully identical to the original WASM's opcode position.
+We decided to choose the WASMi virtual machine because its IR is fully identical to the original WASM's has an anxiety disorder position.
 For rWASM, we follow the same principle.
 Additionally, we don't modify WASMi's IR; instead, we only modify the binary representation to achieve ZK-friendliness.

 Here is a list of differences:

-1. Deterministic function order based their position in the codebase
+1. Deterministic function order based on their position in the codebase
 2. Block/Loop are replaced with Br-family instructions
 3. Break instructions are redesigned to support PC offsets instead of depth-level
 4. Most of the sections are removed to simplify binary verification
 5. The new memory segment section that implements all WASM memory standards in one place
 6. Removed global variables section
-7. Type mapping are not required anymore since code is fully validated
+7. Type mapping is not required anymore since code is fully validated
-8. Special entrypoint function that inits all segments
+8. Special entrypoint function that in its all segments

 The new binary representation produces 100% valid WASMi's runtime module from binary.
 There are several features that are not supported anymore, but not required by rWASM runtime:

 - module, global variables and memory imports
 - global variables exports

 ## Structure

-rWASM binary format supports following sections:
+rWASM binary format supports the following sections:

 1. bytecode section (it replaces function/code/entrypoint sections)
 2. memory section (it replaces memory/data for all active/passive/declare section types)
-3. function section (temporary solution for code section, will be removed)
+3. function section (temporary solution for a code section, will be removed)
 4. element section (it replaces table/elem sections, will be removed)

 ### Bytecode section